Lynne S. Bassis, Esq.

 - Editor, American Bar Association’s The Lawyer’s Desk Guide to Legal Malpractice, (April 1999)

-- Affiliate Member, Consumer Attorneys Association of Los Angeles
+- Consumer Attorneys Association of Los Angeles Attorneys

-- Member, Ethics Subcommittee, State Bar Committee on ADR (1998)
+- Ethics Subcommittee, State Bar Committee on ADR (1998)

 - Presenter, National Guardianship Association, “Resolution Matters: Managing Conflict With Early Mediation (2007)